sourcesoft/dotfiles/README.md

 - [Docker](https://www.docker.com/) - Future of containers.
 - [Kubernetes](https://github.com/kubernetes/kubernetes) - Easy to setup but powerful clustering for Dockers.
 - [Microservices](https://en.wikipedia.org/wiki/Microservices) - A good practice but hard to pull off when building something great.

-- [JWT](https://jwt.io/), [Passport](passportjs.org) ,[bcrypt.js](https://github.com/ncb000gt/node.bcrypt.js/) - Security is so complicated you can't do it for yourself.
-Let's just stick to best practices for now.
+### Boilerplates I love to learn from and play with
+- [react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example) - Univeral without a database with some cool form techniques.
+- [react-starter-kit](https://github.com/kriasoft/react-starter-kit) - Browsersync and GraphQL with sqlite example(not real-time).
+- [react-boilerplate](https://github.com/mxstbr/react-boilerplate) - Offline first, minimal with best practices like Immutable.js and Reselect.js
+- [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) - Uses Koa.js instead of Express.js
+- [meatier](https://github.com/mattkrick/meatier) - Universal realtime RethinkDB using GraphQL with authentication and optimistic UI.
+- [html5-boilerplate](https://github.com/h5bp/html5-boilerplate) - Great boilerplate to use as an skeleton of your page.
+- [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate) - React/Redux on top of Electron to build native desktop apps.

 ### Stuff I like or use as a web designer
-I'm not a graphist or web designer but I've made more than 40 hours of animation using Flash and Photoshop.
-I left that part of my beloved life behind and now I only use them for web porposes.
-- [Sketch](https://www.sketchapp.com) - Using it just for web and mobile UI design with [Zeplin](https://zeplin.io/).
+- [Sketch](https://www.sketchapp.com) - Using it for web and mobile UI design with [Zeplin](https://zeplin.io/).
-- [Adobe Animate](www.adobe.com/products/animate.html) - I used to call it Macromedia Flash 5.
+- [Adobe Animate](www.adobe.com/products/animate.html) - I used to call it Macromedia Flash 5 with HTML5 Canvas export.
 - [Adobe Illustrator](www.adobe.com/products/illustrator.html) - So hot for me right now, great SVG export.
 - [Adobe Photoshop](www.adobe.com/products/photoshop.html) - Right now I only use it for editing other designers PSDs.

 ### Daily tools I use all the time
-- [MBA](www.apple.com/macbook-air) - Next time I'll get a Pro for an upgrade.
+- [Noizio](http://noiz.io/) - I don't know but this really helps me focus on my work.
 - [Slack](https://slack.com) - It changed how we communicated as a team, but it's a source of distraction in fact.
-- [Discord](https://discordapp.com) - Loved it first time I launched it.
-Reminded me of playing WoW using TeamSpeak.
+- [Discord](https://discordapp.com) - Reminded me of playing WoW using TeamSpeak.
 Also replaces Slack for me.
 - [Microsoft OneNote](https://www.onenote.com) - This is much better than Evernote.
 This piece of handy app is always open.